monstermac77/vr/README.md

 * Launches/kills SteamVR and WMR, and auto-kills Steam VR Room Setup (much to the relief of [OpenVR Space Calibrator](https://github.com/pushrax/OpenVR-SpaceCalibrator) users)

 **Prerequisites**
-* Highly recommended: Steam should [start on start-up](https://support.steampowered.com/kb_article.php?ref=5344-QWBN-3580) (this is already its default behavior)
+* Highly recommended: Steam should [launch on start-up](https://support.steampowered.com/kb_article.php?ref=5344-QWBN-3580) (it should already by default)
 * Highly recommended: User Account Control Settings should be set to ["Never notify"](https://articulate.com/support/article/how-to-turn-user-account-control-on-or-off-in-windows-10).
 If doing so makes you uncomfortable, [whitelist just USBDeview](https://lifehacker.com/how-to-eliminate-uac-prompts-for-specific-applications-493128966).

 **Usage**